papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 Commands allow interaction with the nodes and can run pre-defined commands or an arbitrary command in the node.

-??? function "`restart` - stop the process and start again after the `X` amount of seconds or innmediately"
+??? function "`restart` - stop the process and start again after the `X` amount of seconds or immediately"

     === "Syntax"